VaradaB/twitter-sentiment-analysis/README.md

 The training dataset is a labelled dataset in the form of csv file containing tweet id, tweet label (0/1), and tweet text for each tweet.
 The test dataset is in the form of a csvfile containing tweet id and tweet text for each tweet.

-**Note:** Most profane and vulgar terms in the tweets have been replaced with “$&@*#”.
-However, please note that the original dataset still might contain text that may be considered profane, vulgar, or offensive.
+**Note:** Most profane and vulgar terms in the tweets have been replaced, but the original dataset still might contain text that may be considered profane, vular, or offensive.